Suchendra Prasad

+K. Suchendra Prasad (born 1973) is an Indian actor of film, stage, and television.

+Career

-K. Suchendra Prasad (born 1973) is an Indian theatre, film and television actor.
-Before beginning his career in Kannada cinema, he worked as theater actor with playwrights such as B. V. Karanth and D. R. Ankur.
+Before beginning his career in Kannada cinema, he worked as theater actor with playwrights including B. V. Karanth and D. R. Ankur.
 During this time, he also directed, choreographed, composed music for films, television and radio, and wrote plays.

 Known for his work in parallel cinema, he first received recognition for his performance in the 1999 film Kanooru Heggadithi.
 His ex-partner Pavithra Lokesh and brother-in-law Adi Lokesh are also actors.